Entertainments and Attractions

 Although efforts are made to allow the dogs to run freely, some dogs may still cross paths/interfere with other dogs during the race.
 If there is interference, the dog that is believed to have been interfered with will not have the option of racing in another race or be placed higher in the finishing results.
 The place that the interfered dog finishes is its official place.

-Finish line handlers are allowed to use snacks, squeaky toys, etc. to coax their dogs.
-Loud noisemakers, live animals, and anything deemed to be disruptive to other dogs will not be permitted.
+Finish line handlers may only use a calling voice to coax their dogs.
+Loud noisemakers, live animals, snacks, newspapers, bags, squeaky toys and anything deemed to be disruptive to other dogs will not be permitted.
 In order to be declared the winner, all four (4) paws must cross the finish line.

 For the safety of the dogs, handlers are not permitted to leave their designated places while the dogs are competing.